 According to WebMD, this is because our bodies literally create energy after we exercise.
 They recommend doing moderate exercise every day, which they list as 10-15min walks (You can even do this with your dog before or after work!).
-We can all make a little effort to walk a little more.
-That could mean parking a little farther from the door to work, taking the stairs instead of the elevator, or or even doing a quick lap around the office!
-I also found this fun exercise on Pinterest that is great for an at-work workout.
+If you find your eyes starting to droop at your computer, take a couple of laps around your office to wake your body up.

 2. Exercise boosts your self-confidence.

 Let’s be honest, one of the main reasons to exercise is to look good.
 Whether that’s for the bikini on your next beach vacation or before going to your reunion, you want to look good!
 And when we don’t look the way we would like to, it can be kind of depressing.

 So boosting your body confidence is one of the reasons to exercise regularly.
 Although, it may take a while before you start seeing things change, your confidence will begin to increase.
 But this shouldn’t turn into body shaming.
 Be sure to read my article on increasing your body confidence in 5 minutes to love yourself in your current form and shape.
 Even before you start exercising.

 It was about at the age of 27 that I noticed that my ENTIRE arm had started waving back to people.
 My body had started to change and was different than it’s younger, supple self.
 I was in need of some life changes to slow down this inevitable droop.

 You can work to tighten muscles and prevent early flabbiness through basic strength training.
 Exercise is also great to keep internal organs, like the heart and lungs, in shape through cardio exercises.
 Read this for more anti-aging tips you can start in your twenties, too!

 4. Exercise relieves stress.